-Long years ago it was a pleasure to be invited to spend an afternoon with my mother and her friends when they went to visit Mrs. Mattie Clendenny (Henry's wife) and Mrs. Effic Rapp, her mother, at the old homestead on Hillsdale Avenue.
+Long years ago it was a pleasure to be invited to spend an afternoon with my mother and her friends when they went to visit Mrs. Mattie Clendenny (Henry's wife) and Mrs. Effie Rapp, her mother, at the old homestead on Hillsdale Avenue.

-While the older women talked as they quilted or did hand work.
-I wandered about looking at the glass-enclosed case of stuffed birds Mattie told me Henry had shot or snareed on his property.
+While the older women talked as they quilted or did hand work, I wandered about looking at the glass-enclosed case of stuffed birds Mattie told me Henry had shot or snared on his property.
 There was a cedar wax wing, goldfinch, bluebird, red winged blackbird and many more to thrill a youngster.
 Most entrancing was a stuffed pheasant on the mantle.
 Sometimes I watched two love birds in their cage hanging in the dining room.

 Outside of their house I played with their dogs, cats, Bantams and showy Japanese Tosas.
 It was a special treat to watch Henry bring in the horses and bed them down.
 I was fascinated watching Henry's mother drive those huge work horses harnessed to the heavy farm wagon to town to do her shopping.
-Effice handled this team of horses as well as any man.
+Effic handled this team of horses as well as any man.
 She always wore a dress and a black wool shawl with a starched black sun bonnet.
 Her highbuttoned shoes were almost the same as Henry's.
-Effice Rapp was a tall, handsome woman, making a complete switch when she dressed to go to church in her "good silk print with a white lace dickey," with white gloves, hat and her "good" shoes and stockings.
+Effic Rapp was a tall, handsome woman, her "Good silk print with a white lace dicky," with white gloves, hat and her "good" shoes and stockings.

 After the quilting bee and needle work session was finished, Mattie would serve her famous hot milk sponge cake and coffee, plus cookies and layer cake.
 Also, home grown strawberries and black caps, in season, with heavy shipped cream.
 The cookies were giant sugar cookies made with home made butter, fresh eggs and milk using large sugar crystals on top and washerboard molasses cookies made with real blackstrap molasses.
-Fruit salad in thos days meant all home grown fruit with home made fresh daily mayonnaise.
-Extra heavy whipped cream was gently folded into the mayonnaise and generous servings were brought on after fruit was laced with the mayonnaise and cream and topped with one maraschino cherry- they used to be very expensive.
-This was served with angel food cake- such as mix will never produce.
-And Mattie's coffee- Oh Henry!
+Fruit salad in those days meant all home grown fruit with home made fresh daily mayonnaise.
+Extra heavy whipped cream was gently folded into the mayonnaise and generous servings were brought and topped with one maraschino cherry - they used to be very expensive.
+This was served with angel food cake - such as mix will never produce.
+And Mattie's coffee - Oh Henry!

-Mattie's parlor was carpeted and had lace curtains.
+Mattie's parlor was carpeted and lace curtains.
 There was a large sofa and two love seats with pierced and carved cherry cresting rails.
 In earlier days it was lighted with kerosene lamps but their home was electrified when the lines came through Hillsdale.
 There was wallpaper on the walls and I remember several marble topped tables and rocking chairs.
 There was a comb back chair in the front parlor.
-There were three pianos; one a very large grand piano with huge carved legs and mother of pearl keys; the other two uprights.
+There were three pianos; one a very large grand piano with huge carved legs and a mother of pearl keys; the other two uprights.
 Henry took piano lessons, but no one seems to know how far he progressed.

-The bedrooms were at the front of the house and each bed had a deep fluffy feather ticking mat that had to be fluffed up each day and a high step stool was needed to hop into bed.
+The bedrooms were at the front of the house and each bed had a deep fluffy feather ticking mat that had to be fluffed.
 The beds had rope mattresses.
-Beautiful homespun bedspreads and hand quilted quilts were on each bed.
+Beautiful homespun bedspreads and hand guilted guilts were on each bed.
 The sheets and pillow cases had lace, tatting and embroidery on them.
 Mattie was proud of her fancy linen tablecloths and napkins with cut work and embroidery; her huck towels with fringes and bureau runners of silk and linen.